grindars/inline_templates/README.md

 Plain strings (i.e. not helpers output or variable values) should be escaped by `t` or `h` helper before passing them to `~` for output. `t` should be used for text and `h` should be used for HTML.

+Inline Templates can also be used in views.
+It handles `.rit` files with same syntax.

 ## Installation

 Add this line to your application's Gemfile: